Tribal sovereignty in the United States: Indian Appropriations Act of 1871

 Originally, the United States had recognized the Indian Tribes as independent nations, but after the Civil War, the U.S. suddenly changed its approach.

 The Indian Appropriations Act of 1871 had two significant sections.
-First, the Act ended United States recognition of additional Native American tribes or independent nations, and prohibited additional treaties.
-Thus it required the federal government no longer interact with the various tribes through treaties, but rather through statutes:
+First, the Act ended United States recognition of additional Native American tribes or independent nations and prohibited additional treaties.
+Thus, it required the federal government no longer interact with the various tribes through treaties, but rather through statutes:

 The 1871 Act also made it a federal crime to commit murder, manslaughter, rape, assault with intent to kill, arson, burglary, and larceny within any Territory of the United States.

 Empowerment of tribal courts, 1883

 On April 10, 1883, five years after establishing Indian police powers throughout the various reservations, the Indian Commissioner approved rules for a "court of Indian offenses".
-The court provided a venue for prosecuting criminal charges, but afforded no relief for tribes seeking to resolve civil matters.
-The new courts' rules specifically targeted tribal religious practices which it called "heathenish rites" and the commissioner urged courts to "destroy the tribal relations as fast as possible".
+The court provided a venue for prosecuting criminal charges but afforded no relief for tribes seeking to resolve civil matters.
 Another five years later, Congress began providing funds to operate the Indian courts.

 While U.S. courts clarified some of the rights and responsibilities of states and the federal government toward the Indian nations within the new nation's first century, it was almost another century before United States courts determined what powers remained vested in the tribal nations.
 In the interim, as a trustee charged with protecting their interests and property, the federal government was legally entrusted with ownership and administration of the assets, land, water, and treaty rights of the tribal nations.

 United States v.
 Kagama (1886)

-The 1871 Act was affirmed in 1886 by the U.S. Supreme Court, in United States v.
+The 1871 Act and the 1886 Major Crimes Act were tested in 1886 before the U.S. Supreme Court, in United States v.
 Kagama, which affirmed that the Congress has plenary power over all Native American tribes within its borders by rationalization that "The power of the general government over these remnants of a race once powerful ... is necessary to their protection as well as to the safety of those among whom they dwell".
 The Supreme Court affirmed that the U.S. Government "has the right and authority, instead of controlling them by treaties, to govern them by acts of Congress, they being within the geographical limit of the United States. ...
 The Indians owe no allegiance to a State within which their reservation may be established, and the State gives them no protection."